-Artificial intelligence and machine learning techniques are increasingly adopted as a processing component of models in finance, such as algorithmic trading and credit scoring.
-Whilst the Group has recently enhanced its Group Model Risk Standards to cover key risks that may be amplified when these techniques are a type of processing unit in a model and define requirements for development and validation activities, there is no guarantee that such amendments will adequately address the risks identified.
+Al and ML techniques are increasingly adopted as a processing component of models in finance, such as algorithmic trading and credit scoring.
+In April 2021, the Group enhanced its model risk management framework to cover key risks that may be amplified when these techniques are a type of processing unit in a model and define requirements for development and validation activities.
+However, there is no guarantee that such amendments will adequately address the risks identified.

-The extreme market conditions caused by the onset of the COVID-19 pandemic resulted in large movements in macro-economic variables which are inputs of IFRS9 models, some of which were outside of the boundary conditions of expected model performance.
-As a result, a number of models required the application of post-model adjustments.
-Further information on post model adjustments for IFRS9 models can be found on page 225 of the 2020 Annual Report.
+The volatile market conditions witnessed throughout the COVID-19 pandemic have resulted in large movements in macro-economic variables which are inputs of IFRS9 models, some of which were outside of the boundary conditions of expected model performance.
+As a result, a number of models required the application of post model adjustments.
+Further information on post model adjustments for IFRS9 models can be found on page 235 of the 2021 Annual Report.